-CTD's administrators have the ability to access, monitor, use, or disclose data available to end users within the end user accounts through the Google Apps for Education administrative console for the purpose of administering CTD's programs, investigating concerns regarding student safety, or complying to requests from law enforcement authorities.
-Otherwise, CTD will not use or share with third parties any user data in CTD's Google Apps for Education domain without first obtaining additional user consent.
+CTD's administrators have the ability to access, monitor, use, or disclose data available to end users within the end user accounts through the Google Workspace for Education administrative console for the purpose of administering CTD's programs, investigating concerns regarding student safety, or complying to requests from law enforcement authorities.
+Otherwise, CTD will not use or share with third parties any user data in CTD's Google Workspace for Education domain without first obtaining additional user consent.

 CTD will make reasonable efforts to prevent unauthorized use of Google services in its domain, and will notify Google of any unauthorized use of, or access to, the Services of which it becomes aware.
-CTD does not endorse content created by its students or their parents that may be housed or shared via Google Apps for Education.
+CTD does not endorse content created by its students or their parents that may be housed or shared via Google Workspace for Education.